High-precision and low-depth quantum algorithm design for eigenstate problems: Eigenstate property estimation

 Taking an average over $a$, $b$, $r$ we have

 Taking an average of $t_i, t_j, \vec i, \vec j$, we have

 \end{proof}

 In the other case, where $O = \sum_{l} o_l P_l $ is composed of many terms as described in \autoref{problem:observ}, an importance sampling method can be used to estimate the observable.
 Compared to measuring each term separately, the measurement cost using importance sampling is independent of $L$.
-In particular, we sample the observables's index $l$ from the probability distribution $o_l/ \|O\|_1$.
-Given a sampled $l$, we define the estimator, $\hat{d}_l$, in the same way as \autoref{eq:estimator_r}.
+In particular, we sample the observables' index $l$ from the probability distribution $o_l/ \|O\|_1$.
+Given a sampled $l$, we define the estimator, in a similar way to that in Methods.
 It is easy to see that $\hat{d}_l$ is an unbiased estimator of $\braket{\vec {\mathbf{j}} | O | \vec {\mathbf{i}}} $ as